Materials-Consortia/schemas/defs/v1.2/properties/optimade/files/url_stable_until.md

 **Requirements/Conventions:**

-- `null` means that there is no stability guarantee for the URL in url.
+- `null` means that there is no stability guarantee for the URL in `url`.
   Indefinite support could be communicated by providing a date sufficiently far in the future, for example, 9999-12-31.

 **Examples:**